 - A new pigmented or unusual-looking growth appears on your skin.

 Melanoma isn't necessarily the result of a mole.
 It can also emerge on skin that appears to be normal.
 Normal moles are a consistent hue, such as tan, brown, or black, with a noticeable border that separates the mole from the surrounding skin.
-They're oval or round, and the diameter is usually less than a quarter-inch which is approximately 6 millimetres, roughly the size of a pencil eraser.
+They're oval or round, and the diameter is usually less than a quarter-inch which is approximately 6 millimeters.

 The majority of moles appear in childhood, and new moles can appear up to the age of 40.
 Most people have between 10 and 40 moles by the time they reach adulthood.
 Moles can change appearance over time, and some may even disappear as people get older.